rockettheme/docs/Docs/hosting/joomla.md

 #### Microsoft IIS7

 Microsoft's IIS server software is robust and capable.
-It's also the second most readily available hosting option aside from Linux-based Apache solutions.
+It is also the second most readily available hosting option aside from Linux-based Apache solutions.
 If you plan on running ASP or ASP.NET applications as part of your overall Web hosting needs, then this may well be the best option for you.
 You can run these through Apache with the help of extensions.
 Joomla doesn't require either to operate.

 #### NGINX

 NGINX (pronounced "engine X") is a rising star in the world of Web servers.
-It's seen largely as a quick and lightweight alternative to Apache.
-It's a favorite among Ruby developers, and has received plenty of attention for being quick and adaptable.
+It is seen largely as a quick and lightweight alternative to Apache.
+It is a favorite among Ruby developers, and has received plenty of attention for being quick and adaptable.
 It currently sits neck-and-neck with Microsoft IIS in terms of market share around 12.5% (depending on which statistic you read).
 This means it has a smaller body of community support than Apache, which has around a 60-70% market share in 2013.

 On the positive, NGINX currently powers some of the most popular sites on the Web.
 This includes: Netflix, Hulu, Pinterest, GitHub, Zynga, Eventbrite, Zappos, and more.